A few important notes to below to bear in mind with pre-payments before you get started:

 Step 2: Enable pre-payment

-From your Business Setup -> Your Clinic -> Diary Settings.
-Ensure you have set Require Payment for Online Booking to Yes -> SAVE.
+Part A: From your Business Setup -> Your Clinic -> Diary Settings.
+Set Require Payment for Online Booking to Yes -> SAVE.

-From the bottom of the Diary Settings panel, set the timeout by changing the option If Payments Enabled Leave Bookings Tentative For:
+Part B: At the bottom of the Diary Settings panel, set a timeout by changing the option If Payments Enabled Leave Bookings Tentative For -> Save.
+By default this will be set to No Timeout.
+We recommend 15 mins - long enough for the patient to get a credit card and come back.

 Step 3: Choose a colour for your tentative appointments.